seanchannel/autobluez/README.md

 ### Prerequisites

+To prepare a system for these tests you should be familiar with Linux in general and your system's software package management tools.

 * the system must be configured with a bluetooth device
 * ```gatttool``` must be installed from the BlueZ system package(s)
 * ```screen``` version 4.06 or newer is required